marcolanfranchi/lisa/README.md

 # L.I.S.A.
 (Labeled Identification of Speech Audio)

-An end-to-end machine learning pipeline that classifies a speaker by their voice.
+An end-to-end supervised machine learning pipeline that produces a model capable of predicting who's speaking from a short clip of speech audio with high accuracy.

 ## Overview